Waking Ned: Plot

 Jackie and Michael call the National Lottery to make the claim, prompting a claim inspector to be sent.
-The inspector, Mr. Kelly, arrives to find Jackie on the beach and asks him for directions to Ned's cottage.
-Jackie delays Kelly by taking him on a circuitous route while Michael races to the cottage on a motorcycle, completely naked, and breaks in so he can answer the door as Ned.
+The inspector, Jim Kelly, arrives to find Jackie on the beach and asks him for directions to Ned's cottage.
+Jackie delays Jim by taking him on a circuitous route while Michael races to the cottage on a motorcycle, completely naked, and breaks in so he can answer the door as Ned.
 After discovering that the lottery winnings are far greater than they anticipated (totaling nearly IR£7 million), Jackie and Michael are forced to involve the entire village in fooling Mr. Kelly.
-All the villagers sign their name to a pact to participate in the ruse, except one—the local curmudgeon, Lizzie Quinn (Eileen Dromey).
+All the villagers sign their name to a pact to participate in the ruse, except one—the local curmudgeon, Lizzie Quinn.
 She threatens to report the fraud in order to receive a ten-percent reward, and attempts to blackmail Jackie for £1 million of the winnings.
 Jackie does not refuse her outright, but later insists to Michael, "She'll sign for the same as us, or get nothing at all!"

 The villagers go to great lengths to fool the inspector, even pretending Ned's funeral is a service for Michael when the inspector wanders into the church.
 The inspector leaves, satisfied that the claim is legitimate, and the villagers celebrate their winnings at the local pub.
 Meanwhile, Lizzie makes her way to the nearest working phone, a phone box outside the village on the edge of a cliff, and phones the lottery office.
 Before she can report the fraud, however, the departing claim inspector sneezes while driving past her and loses control of his car, forcing an oncoming van (driven by Tullymore's village priest, returning from a sabbatical) to crash into the phone box, sending it plummeting off the cliff and crashing to the ground below with Lizzie still inside.

 At the celebration, Jackie spots Maggie, who is content to marry Finn now that he has the money to give up pig farming.
 Maggie confides in him that Ned is Maurice's real father, meaning that Maurice is technically entitled to the entire winnings.
 Jackie urges her to claim the fortune for Maurice, but she demurs, determined to keep the secret so that Maurice will have a father and the villagers will have their money.

-Finally, Jackie, Michael, Maurice, and several other villagers stand on a headland and raise their glasses to Ned, toasting him for his gift to the village.
+At sunrise the next morning, Jackie, Michael, Maurice, Dennis, and Tom stand on a headland and raise their glasses to Ned, toasting him for his gift to the village.